Gau Baden

-The Gau Baden, renamed Gau Baden–Alsace (German: Gau Baden-Elsaß) in March 1941, was a de facto administrative division of Nazi Germany from 1933 to 1945 in the German state of Baden and, from 1940 onwards, in Alsace (Elsaß).
+The Gau Baden, renamed Gau Baden–Alsace (German: Gau Baden-Elsaß) in March 1941, was a de facto administrative division of Nazi Germany from 1933 to 1945 in the German state of Baden and, from 1940 onward, in Alsace (Elsaß).
 Before that, from 1925 to 1933, it was the regional subdivision of the Nazi Party in that area.

-History
+State

 The Nazi Gau (plural Gaue) system was originally established in a Nazi Party conference on 22 May 1926 in order to improve administration of the party structure.
 From 1933 onward, after the Nazi seizure of power, the Gaue increasingly replaced the German states as administrative subdivisions in Germany.
 In 1940, after Germany occupied the French region of Alsace, Gau Baden incorporated the two Alsatian départements of Bas-Rhin and Haut-Rhin, becoming Baden-Elsass.
-The seat of the Gau administration was originally Karlsruhe, but moved to Strasbourg after the German occupation of France.
+The seat of the 'Gau administration was originally Karlsruhe, but moved to Strasbourg after the German occupation of France.

-At the head of each Gau stood a Gauleiter, a position which became increasingly more powerful, especially after the outbreak of the Second World War, with little interference from above.
-Local Gauleiters often held government positions as well as party ones and were in charge of, among other things, propaganda and surveillance and, from September 1944 onward, the Volkssturm and the defense of the Gau.
+At the head of each Gau stood a Gauleiter, a position which became increasingly more powerful, especially after the outbreak of the World War II, with little interference from above.
+Local Gauleiter often held government positions as well as party ones and were in charge of, among other things, propaganda and surveillance and, from September 1944 onward, the Volkssturm and the defense of the Gau.

-The position of Gauleiter in Baden was held by Robert Wagner from March 1925 for the duration of the Gau's existence.
-Wagner was executed on 14 August 1946 in Strasbourg for his crimes during the occupation of Alsace.
-His deputies were Karl Lenz (1926–31), Walter Köhler (1931–33) and Hermann Röhn (1934–45).

-The Natzweiler-Struthof concentration camp was located in the Alsace region of the Gau.
+NSDAP in Baden

+Early history

+Members of the Deutschvölkischer Schutz- und Trutzbund formed an affiliate of the Nazi Party in Stuttgart, Württemberg on 8 May 1920 that was recognized on 4 June.
+Leaders in Stuttgart help expand the party into Baden.
+The first Baden affiliate was formed in Pforzheim on 28 October.
+Ernst Ulshöfer, one of the founders of the Stuttgart affiliate, was the leader of the Pforzheim Nazis in 1921.
+Ulshöfer formed an affiliate in Mannheim on 4 February 1921, and became its leader in May 1922.

+Between 13 April and 28 August 1922, 178 people joined the Baden party.
+Two of these members were female and five were unskilled workers.
+The party was banned in Baden on 4 July 1922.
+Several people were convicted for being members of the party in 1923, but their convictions were overturned as the court ruled that the government's order only banned the party and not membership in it.
+Nazis remained active in Baden by forming front organizations.
+The Nazis had eighteen local affiliates in 1923.